ga-wdi-pvd/react-continued/readme.md

 Then...
 - Define your `Search` component's initial state.
 It should have a `query` value that corresponds to a search term.
 - Define a function that is triggered whenever the user submits the Search form.
-Start by just logging `"clicked!"` to make sure it works.
+Start by just logging `submitted` to make sure it works.
   - Use an event listener to attach this function to your form.
 Try googling `onSubmit`.
 - Define a function that updates your `query` value in state whenever a change is made to the input field.
 Try googling `onChange`.
 - Update your submit function so that it now logs the `query` value in state.